open/close all folders

 - The Cursery version of Humpty Dumpty has his face covered in bandages because his skin started to blister and crack due to his curse forcing him to neglect his own hygiene.

-- An episode of Batman: The Animated Series had one for a former supermodel who had undergone plastic surgery to make her look younger.
-The doctors unwrapped the bandages, and when she demanded a mirror (which goes hand-in-hand with the trope), she was horrified by how hideous she looked.
-She was actually as beautiful as ever, but as a narcissist she could only see her flaws.
+- An episode has one for "Calendar Girl", a former supermodel who had undergone plastic surgery to make her look younger.
+The doctors unwrap the bandages, and when she demands a mirror (which goes hand-in-hand with the trope), she is horrified by how hideous she looks.
+She is actually as beautiful as ever, but thanks to being psychologically scarred from the pressure of the modelling industry, she can only see the flaws.

 - A more prominent example of this: Two-Face, after his disfigurement, has his face wrapped and demands a mirror from his doctor as they're unwrapping it, flinging him across the room when he doesn't immediately comply.
 We don't see his reflection, but we hear his anguished scream.